Hemalatha695/M1/README.md

 #include <stdio.h>

 int main() {
-    // Step 1: Declare a variable to store input int A;
+    int A;

-    // Step 2: Read the value of A printf("Enter a number: ");
     scanf("%d", &A);

-    // Step 3: Check if A is positive if (A > 0) {
+    if (A > 0) {
-        // Step 4: If positive

         printf("%d is a positive number.\n", A);
     } else {
-        // Step 5: If not positive

         printf("%d is not a positive number.\n", A);
     }

-    // Step 6: End the program
     return 0;
 }